1969 Talladega 500

 The inaugural race in the Talladega 500 (now Yellawood 500) series was held on September 14, 1969, at Alabama International Motor Speedway in Talladega, Alabama, USA.
+The race is noted for the unusual series of events leading up to and during it, seeing most Grand National Series drivers pulling out amidst a boycott of the event over safety concerns and a scoring error in its finish creating a disputed victory for Richard Brickhouse.
+As a result, the race has been remarked as the worst in NASCAR's history.

 Background

 Talladega Superspeedway – originally known as Alabama International Motor Superspeedway (AIMS) – is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
-The track is a tri-oval and was constructed by International Speedway Corporation, a business controlled by the France Family, in the 1960s.
+The track is a tri-oval and was constructed by International Speedway Corporation, a business controlled by the France family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line - located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the Cup Series, Xfinity Series, and the Gander Outdoors Truck Series.
-Talladega Superspeedway is the longest NASCAR oval with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.
+The track currently hosts the NASCAR series, such as the Cup Series, Xfinity Series, and the Gander Outdoors Truck Series.
+Talladega Superspeedway is the longest NASCAR oval, with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.

 Summary

-Tires controversy and "The Worst NASCAR Race Ever"
+Tires Controversy and "The Worst NASCAR Race Ever"

 The race is primarily remembered because all of the NASCAR stars from the Professional Driver Association (PDA), led by Richard Petty, boycotted the race due to tire failures during tire testing.

-During tire testing, drivers reported handling problems on their cars.
+During tire testing, drivers reported handling problems with their cars.
 When checking their tires, drivers noticed that the tires were destroyed.
 The problem occurred throughout the garage.
-NASCAR was going through a "tire war" at the time, in which two competing tire manufacturers tried to convince teams and drivers to use their tires because they lasted longer, they gripped firmer, etc. Problems did occur with tire wars, due to tire manufacturers sacrificing safety for the sake of speed and thus, more tire blowouts which led to more injuries.
+NASCAR was going through a "tire war" at the time, in which two competing tire manufacturers tried to convince teams and drivers to use their tires because they lasted longer, they gripped firmer, etc. Problems did occur with tire wars due to tire manufacturers sacrificing safety for the sake of speed and thus, more tire blowouts, which led to more injuries.
 Firestone and Goodyear, the two manufacturers that happened to be running in the race, flew in harder compound tires, which made the tires last longer.
 However, on Thursday, the next day, the same issues still happened, and the tires showed no improvements.
 The next day, on Friday, the drivers were becoming increasingly angry and frustrated.
 Firestone decided to pull out of the event and let the drivers pull out of their contracts for the race, allowing them to choose whichever tire they wished to run.
 However, Goodyear decided to stay, hoping to win the war and prove that their tires were better than Firestone's.